dsl-logo

 American Express Essential Rewards® Credit Card

-When you apply online through the link on this page by 3 December 2024, are approved and spend $3k on eligible purchases on your new Card within the first 3 months.
+When you apply online by 6 May 2025, are approved, and spend $3,000 on eligible purchases on your new Card within the first 3 months.
 T&Cs apply.
 New Amex Card Members only.

 Top rewards credit cards for earning points